imagemlt/PyGraphAlgorithm/README.md

 First,type in the vertices ,-1 for an end;
 Then type in the edges in the format of vertice1 vertice2 cost line by line for an end;
 then it will run the above functions.
-*Unfortunately I don't know how to tell the loop in the nonrecurse method of dfs ToplogicalSort.If you have good ideas please contact me.*
+*Unfortunately I don't know how to tell the loop in the nonrecurse method of dfs ToplogicalSort.
+If you have good ideas please contact me.*

 ###### [My Wordpress](http://imagemlt.icebluecraft.online)